Abdallah-Hammad/RAG-Workshop-AI-Summer/README.md

 ## Setup
 ### For windows
-Open a PowerShell terminal, navigate to your project's root directory, and run the script:
+Open a command line terminal, navigate to your project's root directory, and write:

-    setup/windows_setup.sh
+    python -n venv .venv

 To activate the environment, Run:

     .\.venv\Scripts\activate

+Then, install the requirements using:

+    pip install -r requirements.txt

 ### For Unix (macos/Linux)
 Make the script executable by running the following command in your terminal: